Homeschool Preschool Daily Sample Schedule

 Before, we discuss these great homeschool preschool schedules... there is a warning!

-Don't get too strict about organizing a whole bunch of stuff and strict time slots for your little one!
+Don't get too strict about organizing a whole bunch of stuff for your little one!

 The chances are ... your day will not turn out like you planned ... and it will leave you feeling frustrated and very annoyed that all your wonderful homeschool preschool ideas and activities don't get done!
 Everything that comes in the way will feel like a horrible interruption and you'll miss out on the fun of just being together!